 We have maintained profitability on a quarterly basis since the quarter ended June 30, 2008 and on an annual basis beginning with the year ended December 31, 2008.
 Our quarterly revenues, expenses and net income (loss) may fluctuate, even significantly, due to the risks described in these "Risk Factors" as well as the timing of charges and expenses that we may take.
 We believe that we formulate our annual operating budgets with reasonable assumptions and targets, however we may not generate sufficient revenues or control expenses to achieve our financial goals, including continued profitability.
-We may not be able to sustain or increase profitability on a quarterly or annual basis.
+We may not be able to sustain or increase profitability on a guarterly or annual basis.
 You should not consider our financial performance, including our revenue growth, in recent periods as indicative of our future performance.
-We may not accurately forecast demand for our products, especially Strensiq and Kanuma.
-Strensiq and Kanuma are in the early stages of commercial launch having each received marketing approval in 2015, and both products treat rare diseases for which there was no existing therapy in a new therapeutic area.
+We may not accurately forecast demand for our products, especially Strensig and Kanuma and Soliris for the treatment of gMG.
+Strensig and Kanuma are in the early stages of commercial launch having each received marketing approval in 2015, and both products treat rare diseases for which there was no existing therapy in a new therapeutic area.
 Soliris for the treatment of gMG was approved in 2017.
 Product demand is dependent on a number of factors.
 Our investors may have widely varying expectations that may be materially higher or lower than actual revenues and if our revenues are different from these expectations, our stock price may experience significant volatility.
 Our revenues are also subject to foreign exchange rate fluctuations due to the global nature of our operations and our results of operations could be adversely affected due to unfavorable foreign exchange rates.
 Although we use derivative instruments to manage foreign currency risk, our efforts to reduce currency exchange losses may not be successful.

 We have significant debt service obligations as a result of the debt we incurred to finance the acquisition of Synageva.
 Changes in interest rates related to this debt could significantly increase our annual interest expense.
-As we advance our most robust pipeline in our history and launch our second and third products worldwide, we will have substantial expenses as we continue our research and development efforts, continue to conduct clinical trials and continue to develop manufacturing, sales, marketing and distribution capabilities worldwide, some of which could be delayed, scaled-back or eliminated to achieve our financial objectives.
+As we advance our pipeline and continue to launch our second and third products and our third indication for Soliris worldwide, we will have substantial expenses as we continue our research and development efforts, continue to conduct clinical trials and continue to develop manufacturing, sales, marketing and distribution capabilities worldwide, some of which could be delayed, scaled-back or eliminated to achieve our financial objectives.